Barry Durrant-Peatfield: Controversy

 In May 2001 Durrant-Peatfield was called before an Interim Orders Committee and subsequently suspended from practising medicine in the United Kingdom for 18 months for offering what the General Medical Council (GMC) described as "controversial treatments" for Chronic fatigue syndrome and fibromyalgia patients presenting with what he believed to be undiagnosed hypothyroidism.
 Durrant-Peatfield was voluntarily erased from the register, bringing the case to a close.
 After this time he ran a highly successful, private clinic where he guided over 25,000 patients towards restored euthyroidism via use of NDT, adrenal glandular and lifestyle modifications.
-He remains a significant figure in hypothyroid communities, representing hope and leaving a fountain of knowledge behind in his books for despairing hypothyroid patients who remain unwell on T4 monotherapy and even those who struggle to get a diagnosis.
+He remained a significant figure in hypothyroid communities, representing hope and leaving a fountain of knowledge behind in his books for despairing hypothyroid patients who remain unwell on T4 monotherapy and even those who struggle to get a diagnosis.

+Death

+Barry Durrant-Peatfield died on 27 August 2023, at the age of 86.